-21 try, and make the examinations as convenient as possible for all condidates by baying SI try and make the examinations as convenient as possible for all candidates by having uses across the United Kingdom and offering a hybrid approach. typically have a venue in Essex (The CTSI Head Office), a Welsh venue, a Scottish ue and a Preston venue. ndidates do have the option to sit their exams at their offices. e CPCF has introduced new forms of assessment like reports, case studies and ective learning.
-When will these need to be completed? e report, case study and reflective learning are the three different types of coursework Stage 1. coursework, the report (Unit 3), case study (Unit 2) and reflective learning (Unit 1) have dance documents available for use on the CTSI website and will need to be completed ore the written examinations are undertaken. e coursework deadlines in order to complete the May exam cycle is the 1 March prior to exams. ave got prior qualifications; will these give me any exemptions from the new mework? uick guide is available for TSQF holders.
-For DCA holders, please contact the ucation Team direct for information ( qualifications@tsi.org.uk ). · r transition guick-guide is available to find out if your prior qualifications align to the r transition guick-guide is available to find out if your prior qualifications align to the CF. r transition guick-guide is available to find out if your prior qualifications align to the CF. The exemption the candidate wishes to obtain is over 5 years old, they will need to go ough the Assessment of Prior Learning (APL) route.
-The asse read through the information on the website and guidance first.
-If you have any estions, please contact the team on 01268 582242 or gualifications@tsi.org.uk r transition quick-guide is available to find out if your prior qualifications align to the CF. The exemption the candidate wishes to obtain is over 5 years old, they will need to go ough the Assessment of Prior Learning (APL) route.
-The ease read through the information on the website and guidance first.
-If you have any estions, please contact the team on 01268 582242 or qualifications@tsi.org.uk r transition guick-guide is available to find out if your prior qualifications align to the CF. The exemption the candidate wishes to obtain is over 5 years old, they will need to go ough the Assessment of Prior Learning (APL) route.
-The asse read through the information on the website and guidance first.
-If you have any estions, please contact the team on 01268 582242 or gualifications@tsi.org.uk
+CTSI try and make the examinations as convenient as possible for all candidates by having venues across the United Kingdom and offering a hybrid approach.
+We typically have a venue in Essex (The CTSI Head Office), a Welsh venue, a Scottish venue and a Preston venue.
+Candidates do have the option to sit their exams at their offices.
+The CPCF has introduced new forms of assessment like reports, case studies and reflective learning.
+When will these need to be completed?
+The report, case study and reflective learning are the three different types of coursework for Stage 1.
+All coursework, the report (Unit 3), case study (Unit 2) and reflective learning (Unit 1) have guidance documents available for use on the CTSI website and will need to be completed before the written examinations are undertaken.
+The coursework deadlines in order to complete the May exam cycle is the 1 March prior to the exams.
+I have got prior qualifications; will these give me any exemptions from the new framework?
+A quick guide is available for TSQF holders.
+For DCA holders, please contact the Education Team direct for information (qualifications@tsi.org.uk).
+Our transition quick-guide is available to find out if your prior qualifications align to the CPCF.
+CPCF.
+If the exemption the candidate wishes to obtain is over 5 years old, they will need to go If the exemption the candidate wishes to obtain is over 5 years old, they will need to go through the Assessment of Prior Learning (APL) route.
+Please read through the information on the website and guidance first.
+If you have any questions, please contact the team on 01268 582242 or qualifications@tsi.org.uk Q10: If the exemption the candidate wishes to obtain is over 5 years old, they will need to go through the Assessment of Prior Learning (APL) route.
+Please read through the information on the website and guidance first.
+If you have any questions, please contact the team on 01268 582242 or qualifications@tsi.org.uk Can I complete Stage 1 and Stage 2 at the same time?
+Q10: If the exemption the candidate wishes to obtain is over 5 years old, they will need to go through the Assessment of Prior Learning (APL) route.
+Please read through the information on the website and guidance first.
+If you have any questions, please contact the team on 01268 582242 or qualifications@tsi.org.uk